 Seeing that people would be using the internet to regularly make online financial transactions, Netscape Communications created a way to ensure that shopping systems, online banking and online retailers were able to offer their clients encryption through their internet browser’s Secure Sockets Layer (SSL) to ensure secure data transfers.

 The most common payment methods for online transactions, which are all protected by SSL, are made through cash-on-delivery (COD), cheque or check payments, wire transfers, gift cards billing charged to landlines or mobile phones, debit card, postal money order, electronic money, credit card or PayPal.

-PayPal, a company that touts itself as “your personal Fort Knox”, offers transactions that are classified as the most secure and dependable payment processorfor making online payments in different currencies.
+PayPal, a company that touts itself as “your personal Fort Knox”, offers transactions that are classified as the most secure and dependable payment processor for making online payments in different currencies.
 Online payment transactions are usually processed in real-time, which is why it is so important to ensure that security is at the forefront of the businesses you transact with online.
-Companies such as Victoria’s Secret and its affiliates also use SSL for secure financial transactions.
+Many Companies use SSL for secure financial transactions.

 Personal identification numbers for all

 Probably one of the oldest, tested and true security measures that is often the cornerstone of online payment security is that of personal identification.

 Personal identification dates back hundreds of years, with tangible personal identification numbers (PINs) starting with the issuance of social security numbers in 1936.